Trip Highlights

 Where do we meet?

-We will meet at the LOGE Hotel at 8am in the lobby on Day 1 of your tour.
+We will meet at 8am in your hotel lobby on Day 1 of your tour.

 When do we Start/End?

-This trip begins at 8am on Day 1 and ends around 3pm on Day 3.
-We recommend you do not plan any flights before 5pm on the final tour day.
+This trip begins at 8am on Day 1 and ends around 7pm on Day 2.
+We recommend you do not plan any flights on the final tour day.

 Travel Details